COPRS/production-common/processing-common/ingestion/doc/SRN.md

 | Disk storage capacity       |    n/a      |   n/a      |  n/a       |
 | Affinity between Pod / Node |   yes       |   no       |  TBD       |

-* These resource requirements are applicable for one ingestion worker.
-TMany instance of an ingestion worker can be scaled, see [scaling ingestion workers]( http://TBD) for more details.
+ *These resource requirements are applicable for one worker.
+There may be many instances of an extraction worker, see [scaling up workers]( http://TBD for more details.

 # Deployment Prerequisite